alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ![Intel VTune Amplifier]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/IntelVTune.png)

 Intel VTune Amplifier is a commercial application for software performance analysis.
 It supports many programming languages including C#.
-In my opinion, it's **the best tool** for the low level performance analysis on the market.
+In my opinion, it's **the best tool** for the low-level performance analysis on the market.
 It shows not only what code CPU executes but **how** it does that.
-It answers not only how long CPU executes a piece of code but **why** it takes that much time.
+It answers not only how long CPU executes something but **why** it takes that much time.
 It exposes hundreds of hardware! counters and registers.
 It has low overhead hence.
-You can read about it on [the Intel website](https://software.intel.com/en-us/intel-vtune-amplifier-xe) BTW, VTune Amplifier has pretty good documentation and explanation for all major counters.
+You can read about it on [the Intel website](https://software.intel.com/en-us/intel-vtune-amplifier-xe) BTW, VTune Amplifier has pretty good documentation and explanation for all major metrics.